Riverview High School serves 353 students in grades 9-12.

-Minority enrollment is 32% of the student body (majority Hispanic), which is lower than the Arkansas state average of 39% (majority Black).
+Minority enrollment is 32% of the student body (majority Hispanic), which is lower than the Arkansas state average of 40% (majority Black and Hispanic).

-Riverview High School's student population of 385 students has stayed relatively flat over five school years.
+Riverview High School's student population of 353 students has declined by 7% over five school years.

 Total Classroom Teachers